whitep4nth3r/drumbrrr/README.md

 We could automate the creation of sample exercises by building a function that accepts an array of notes.
-The function parses the notes and generates music notation, so that adding a new sample exercises is as straightforward as creating an array of objects in code.
+The function parses the notes and generates music notation, so that adding a new sample exercise is as straightforward as creating an array of objects in code.

 A note could have these base properties (using JSDoc for typing here):